teuteuguy/sputnik/README.md

 This is based off of the AWS IoT Device Simulator.
 This is completely UNTESTED code!
 Use at your own risk!!!

-# Thank you

-I would like to thank Fred Groen, for which this would have never been possible.
-If you don't like his driving, honk.